What You and Your Family Should Know About Lead

 - Get in touch with the Maine Childhood Lead Poisoning Prevention Program at 1-866-292-3474 before starting a home repair or before allowing a landlord to start a repair that may disturb lead paint and create dust.
 Someone from the program can talk with you about the best ways to keep your risk of lead exposure low.

 How do I find out if my child has lead poisoning?

-- Screening is done at this time because this is when your child is most at risk for lead poisoning.
+- Lead tests are done at 12 months and 24 months because this is when your child is most at risk for lead poisoning.

 Once I get my child tested, what do the test results mean?

 - Follow up with your medical provider.
 Make sure you know what the test results were and what the number means.

 - Any number at all means that your child has been exposed to lead.

 - If your child’s blood lead level is high, someone from the Maine Childhood Lead Poisoning Prevention Program will call you.
 They will talk with you about possible sources of lead in your home and what to do about it.

 - If your child’s blood lead level is high, the Maine Childhood Lead Poisoning Prevention Program will also send a lead inspector to look for the hazards in your home.

 What does my landlord have to do about my child’s lead exposure?